ZoneMinder/zmeventnotification/docs/guides/hooks.rst

 Starting v6.1.0, you can chain arbitrary detection types (object, face, alpr) and multiple models within them.
 In older versions, you were only allowed one model type per detection type.
-Obviously, this has required structural changes to ``objectconfig.ini``
+Obviously, this has required structural changes to ``objectconfig.yml``

 This section will describe the key constructs around two important structures: